This post may contain affiliate links, from which we earn an income.

 People often ask us when they should buy a motorhome.
-If you are buying a new motorhome or looking for the latest motorhomes, start talking with your dealership in October or November the year before you want your new van.
+If you are buying a new motorhome or looking for the latest motorhomes, start talking with your motorhome dealer in October or November the year before you want your new van and expect a 6-8 month wait.
 You may also be able to pick up a pre-specified model on special offer after the Caravan, Camping & Motorhome Show at the NEC in February.

 All motorhomes have a quoted maximum weight, as well as a mass in running order figure.
 The first is the maximum the vehicle can weigh and still be legal on the road – this includes the weight of the motorhome with all your holiday kit and passengers on board.